Explore experiences by category

 Cruises & Water Views

-Sail Nova Scotia’s coast for whale sightings, lighthouses, and breathtaking ocean views.
+Sail Nova Scotia’s rugged coast for whale sightings, lighthouse views, and scenic harbor cruises.

 Food & Drinks

-Taste Nova Scotia’s seafood, craft beer, cider, and local markets—fresh and unforgettable.
+Taste Nova Scotia’s seafood, craft beer, and local spirits—fresh flavors from coast to cellar.

 Peggy’s Cove